unbit/uwsgi-docs/Configuration.rst

 INI files
 ---------

-.INI files are a standard de-facto configuration format used by many applications.
+.INI files are a de facto standard configuration format used by many applications.
 It consists of ``[section]``\ s and ``key=value`` pairs.

 An example uWSGI INI configuration: